stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 about the nature of at least two of them.
 Hideous though the idea was, I knew that I was under the same roof with nameless things from abysmal space; for those two voices were unmistakably the blasphemous buzzings which the Outside Beings used in their communication with men.
-The two were individually different&mdash;different in pitch, accent, and tempo&mdash;but they were both of the same damnable general kind.
+The two were individually different--different in pitch, accent, and tempo--but they were both of the same damnable general kind.

   A third voice was indubitably that of a mechanical utterance-machine connected